JuliaAudio/MP3.jl/README.md

 julia> save("down.mp3", audio; samplerate = 8kHz)       # downsample to 8 kHz
 ```

-## Limitations

-* It only supports 16-bit fixed point samples, since it is the only bit-depth used by MP3 format; convenience methods for decoding into and encoding from `Float32`- and `Float64`-typed `SampleBuf` is planned.

 ## License

 This [Julia](http://julialang.org/) library is distributed under MIT license.
 It uses [LAME](http://lame.sourceforge.net/) for encoding and [mpg123](https://www.mpg123.de/) for decoding mp3, which are dynamically linked, binding to the terms of their LGPL.